Telegram-Mini-Apps/telegram-apps/packages/sdk/README.md

 [![NPM][npm-badge]][npm-link]
 ![Size][size-badge]

-Made from scratch TypeScript library for communication with Telegram Web Apps functionality.
+Made from scratch production-ready TypeScript Telegram Web Apps Source Development Kit.
+It includes all features provided by other packages extending them with intuitively clear functionality.

 This library is a part of TypeScript packages ecosystem around Telegram Web